 Don’t Blame Yourself

 The first reaction when someone breaks up with you is to blame yourself.
 Don’t!
 Many times, the problem lies with the other person.
-Your friend may have changed what they are looking for from their friends, are working through their own emotional issues, or developed new interests.
+Your friend (or you, if you are the one breaking it off) may have changed what they are looking for from their friends, are working through their own emotional issues, or have developed new interests.
 Doubting yourself and your ability to be a great friend will only harm your current relationships.
 Remember that you’re amazing and anyone would be lucky to have you in their squad!

 Zen Out With Yoga